PTS Academy Stadium

 Home Kit: Claret and White

-Away Kit: White and Black
+Away Kit: Grey & Black Stripes

 Both ends are smaller stands and are of similar size to one another.
 Again both are all seated and covered.
 The South end of the stadium is allocated to away supporters.
+In the South East corner of the stadium, there is a large LED screen.
 A large hill overlooks the ground, where small numbers congregate to watch the game free, even though they can only see half the pitch!

 Having lived in Northampton for a year and watched Northampton Town win the old fourth division (giving away my age now…), I have a soft spot for them.
 The fans themselves are quite passionate and this makes for a great atmosphere especially at cup games.
-Robert Dunkley informs me; ‘outside the West Stand there is a used programme stall stocking a wide range of programmes from different clubs and seasons'.
+Robert Dunkley informs me; ‘outside the West Stand there is a used programme stall stocking a wide range of programmes from different clubs and seasons.’

 Carl Brown adds; ‘I found myself drinking in a T.G.I.
 Friday’s outlet opposite the Main Stand.
 Maybe not your stereotypical pre-match watering hole but very convenient for a drink, plus there were a wonderful array of fine waitresses on display, serving the goods!’

 Kevin Roberts informs me; ‘For those supporters travelling from the North and leaving the M1 at Junction 16 and taking the A4500 towards Northampton, then you will pass on your left the recently refurbished Turnpike pub, which as far as I am aware is still welcoming away supporters’.